Hello there, I'm Kai Yin!

 Jun 2021 → Sep 2021 (3m)

-• Implemented C++ testing harnesses for embedded visual–inertial odometry systems across IMU/Camera/GPS configurations.
+• Delivered C++ testing harness for embedded visual-inertial odometry systems

 Selected Builds

-A few products and experiments that capture what I like to ship.
+A few products and projects that capture what I like to ship.

 1. House168